 - Patients with predominant symptoms of back pain would typically be treated with physical therapy.
-Patients with back pain and leg pain may receive some benefit from injection treatment to help relieve the leg pain.
+Patients with back pain and leg pain may benefit from injection treatment to help relieve the leg pain.

 Non-Operative Corrective Treatment

 Correcting scoliosis in adults usually doesn’t require surgery.
-Many scoliosis treatments offered are non-operative including physical therapy, chiropractic treatment and spinal injections.
+Many scoliosis treatments offered are non-operative, including physical therapy, chiropractic treatment, and spinal injections.
 Non-operative treatment options are utilized to help treat scoliosis pain and maximize function.